xooko/abacus/README.md

 # abacus
-This shell script will determine the composition of a genome file in GFF3 format.
+This shell script will determine the composition of a genome in a GFF3 file.
 It will generate the numbers for the sum of all bases for the category of introns, CDS, rRNA, tRNA and intronic ORFs.
 The input file should be named as "sequence.gff3" and the output will be printed in the file named "numbers.txt" in the same directory.